Arne-Berner/RustWebServer/README.md

 Benchmarking is mostly used with [Criterion](https://crates.io/crates/criterion), which [might be part of rust soon.](https://blog.rust-lang.org/inside-rust/2022/04/04/lang-roadmap-2024.html?ref=notamonadtutorial.com)

 ### Everything combined in this folder
-This folder will hold the actual example code with the minimum needed.
+This folder will hold the actual example code at some point with the minimum needed.
 It will not include real services we will use or real data for the database.

 ### Rustbooks
 [The OG Rustbook](https://doc.rust-lang.org/book/)